Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Large Models for Spatio-Temporal Data

 \subsubsection{Pre-Trained Foundation Models for Video Data}

 In recent years, language, image-based vision, and multi-modal pre-training methodologies have significantly converged.
-Following this trend, recent research has pioneered various video-oriented pre-training strategies in a contrastive or generative way \cite{ye2022hitea,wang2023all,bagad2023test,ma2023temporal,he2023vlab,huang2023clover,cheng2023vindlu,zhong2023stoa,fu2023empirical,lin2022smaug,yang2023membridge}, leading to a series of video or video-language foundation models for video processing \cite{wang2022omnivl,wang2023paxion,xu2023mplug,xu2023youku}.
+Following this trend, recent research has pioneered various video-oriented pre-training strategies in a contrastive or generative way \cite{ye2022hitea,he2023vlab,zhong2023stoa}, leading to a series of video or video-language foundation models for video processing \cite{wang2022omnivl,wang2023paxion,xu2023mplug,xu2023youku}.
 Specifically, Wang et al. first present a vision-language foundation model called OmniVL \cite{wang2022omnivl}, which unifies image-language and video-language modeling.
 It can naturally support a wide range of tasks, including visual-only tasks, cross-modal alignment tasks, and multi-modal tasks.
-In the effort to improve video PFMs, PAXION \cite{wang2023paxion} addresses the gap in video understanding by integrating the missing action knowledge into frozen video-language foundation models, all while preserving their general vision-language capabilities.
-In contrast, mPLUG-2 \cite{xu2023mplug} is a new Transformer framework, which allows for the utilization of various combinations of modules for both uni-modal and cross-modal tasks.
+Furthermore, mPLUG-2 \cite{xu2023mplug} is a new Transformer framework, which allows for the utilization of various combinations of modules for both uni-modal and cross-modal tasks.
 To achieve this, mPLUG-2 shares universal modules while separating modality-specific ones, effectively addressing the issue of modality entanglement and offering flexibility in selecting various modules for diverse understanding and generation tasks across all modalities, encompassing text, image, and video.
 Building on the concept of mPLUG-2, Xu et al. further devise a modularized decoder-only model named mPLUG-video \cite{xu2023youku} with a restricted number of trainable parameters.
 This model is built upon a frozen pre-trained LLM and Youku-mPLUG\footnote{The first public Chinese video-language pre-training dataset \cite{xu2023youku}.}.
+Building on these developments, mPLUG-Owl2 ~\cite{ye2024mplug} introduces a modality collaboration mechanism that strengthens interactions among text, image, and video representations within a unified multimodal framework, improving cross-modal alignment and reasoning.
+InternVideo~\cite{wang2024internvideo2} further scales video foundation models by combining masked video modeling, cross-modal contrastive learning, and next-token prediction, advancing long-form video comprehension and multimodal generalization.
+MSTA~\cite{chen2025efficient} complements these large-scale models with an efficient transfer learning approach that uses lightweight adapter modules and spatio-temporal consistency constraints to enable effective adaptation with minimal fine-tuning.